-On July 22, 2021, in connection with the Business Combination, the 2021 Plan became effective and 32,734,983 authorized shares of common stock were reserved for issuance thereunder.
+On July 22, 2021, in connection with the Business Combination, the 2021 Plan became effective and 32,734,983 authorized shares of Class A common stock were reserved for issuance thereunder.
 This Plan will be administered by the Compensation Committee of the Company's Board of Directors, including determination of the vesting, exercisability and payment of the awards to be granted under this Plan.
-No awards granted under the 2021 Plan are exercisable after 10 years from the date of grant.
-The Company did not make any grants under the 2021 Plan during the three and nine month period ended September 30, 2021.
+No awards granted under the 2021 Plan are exercisable after 10 years from the date of grant, and the awards granted under the 2021 Plan generally vest over a four-year period on a graded vesting basis.